ncrowder/ncrowder.github.io/index.md

-This is the yaml ---
-layout: default
-title: Nathan Crowder
-This is the end of the yaml ---

 ## Welcome ##

 This is the beginning of a website meant to showcase interesting things in the world of data as well as projects I'm working on involving data analysis or general python programming.